nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 ...
 ```

-Here we use `/dev/disk4`:
+TODO: why "ignore" but then still listed by macOS; and then why unmount?

+> [!WARNING]
+>
+> In the next **2** commands replace `disk4` with the disk your disk.

+Unmount the drive:

 ```shell
 diskutil unmountDisk /dev/disk4
 ```

+### Boot the VM

-Start the Ubuntu VM with the external drive passed through (with `/dev/rdisk4` replaced with disk above; note that `r` is important so that the raw disk is passed through):
+Start the Ubuntu VM with the external drive:

+> [!NOTE]
+>
+> Use `/dev/rdisk4` instead of eg `/dev/disk4` so that the disk is passed through "raw".
+This gives Ubuntu direct control over the disk without QEMU or macOS interfering.

 ```shell
 sudo qemu-system-aarch64 \